petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

          plt.savefig("figures/meancontquiv_" + case + savetype)
 ```

-This might be a overzealous use of the "don't repeat yourself" (DRY)
+This might be an overzealous use of the "don't repeat yourself" (DRY)
 principle,
 though the plotting function was technically repeated in both the experiment
 and CFD repos, i.e., a change would need to be made in both if desired.